Loading...

 Not all names are created equal.
 We identified the five most common naming mistakes by cross-referencing player-reported regrets with DM satisfaction ratings.
 These mistakes correlate with lower engagement and shorter character lifespans:

-The patterns are clear: the best D&D character names aren't random—they follow predictable linguistic rules shaped by race, class, and gender conventions.
+The patterns are clear: the best D&D character names aren't random.
+They follow predictable linguistic rules shaped by race, class, and gender conventions.
 Players who align their names with these patterns report higher roleplay satisfaction, longer character lifespans, and more memorable table experiences.

 Ready to put these insights to work?
 Start with our barbarian name generator for martial characters, or try the elf name generator and dwarf name generator to match the racial naming patterns our data reveals.